wonderhero/SampleMentionApp/README.md

 # SampleMentionApp
-To test on delegate function of SZMentionSwift library
+To test on delegate function of SZMentionsSwift library